MarieHouillon/FACILE-RS-actions/README.md

 ### create_radar

-Creates an archive in the [RADAR service](https://www.radar-service.eu) and upload the assets provided as positional arguments.
+Creates an archive in the [RADAR service](https://www.radar-service.eu) and uploads the assets provided as positional arguments.
 The metadata is created similar to `create_datacite`.
 If the RADAR ID is already in the CodeMeta file, the existing archive is updated instead.
 A detailed HowTo for releasing datasets on RADAR is provided in the file `HOWTO_release_radar.md` in this directory.

 ```
 usage: create_radar [-h] [--codemeta-location CODEMETA_LOCATION]